Quick Start Guide

 Create New RMA

-Click the Create RMA button in the top-right corner of the dashboard.
-This opens the RMA creation form.
+Click the Create RMA button in the top-right corner of the RMAs list (or choose Create Return in the app navigation).
+This opens the Create Return page.

 Search for the Order